 - MESA is the best way to retrieve sperm if TESA (Testicular Sperm Aspiration) fails or when sperm retrieval is not possible through TESA.

 - Mild pain lasting 3 to14 days is common after MESA.

 - Risk of Haematoma (swelling with clotted blood in the scrotal tissue) is thereafter MESA.

 - Swelling of the testicles with discoloration of the scrotal skin is also observed in some patients after MESA.

 - Risk of infection in the incision site (swelling, redness, rash, itching) persists up to a week after MESA surgery.

-- One should avoid the sexual activity and spicy food after MESA as these can complicate patient’s pelvic and bowel area respectively.
+- One should avoid the sexual activity and spicy food after MESA as these can complicate a patient’s pelvic and bowel area respectively.

 If no sperms are found during the procedure of MESA, then TESA (Testicular Sperm Aspiration) needs to be done.
-TESA is more advanced technique than MESA in which immature sperms can also fertilize eggs.
+TESA is a more advanced technique than MESA in which immature sperms can also fertilize eggs.

 Leave a Comment